Summit University, Offa: Vice Chancellor

-The founding vice-chancellor of Summit University, Offa is Professor Hussein Oloyede.
+The founding Vice-chancellor of Summit University, Offa is Professor Hussein Oloyede.
 The Vice-Chancellor has assured the public during the opening of the institution that the institution would be one of the cheapest private University in Nigeria.
-The Vice-Chancellor together with Vice Chancellors of other private universities had pleaded with the Federal Government to allow private universities also benefit from the TETFund (Tertiary Education Trust Fund) projects, so as to enable them survive and continue to provide quality education to everyone.
+The Vice-Chancellor together with Vice Chancellors of other private universities had pleaded with the Federal Government to allow private universities to also benefit from the TETFund (Tertiary Education Trust Fund) projects, so as to enable them to survive and continue to provide quality education to everyone.

+Professor Abiodun Musa Aibinu is now the second Vice-Chancellor of the institution.
+His appointment took effect from April 2022 till date.